yushuowiki/yushuowiki.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <font face="Times New Roman">
 Dr. Shuo Yu is currently an Associate Professor in School of Computer Science and Technology, Dalian University of Technology.
 She has published over 50 papers in ACM/IEEE conferences, journals, as well as magazines, and received several academic awards, including IEEE DataCom 2017 Best Paper Award, IEEE CSDE 2020 Best Paper Award, ACM/IEEE JCDL 2020 The Vannevar Bush Best Paper Honorable Mention, and CAAI BDSC2022 Rising Star.
 Dr. Yu received <a href='https://scholar.google.com/citations?user=ev3C1hkAAAAJ&hl'><strong><span id='total_cit'>970</span></strong></a> citations to her work.
 She has served as the Track Chair of Knowledge Graph Track on ACM/SIGAPP SAC 2022 (KG2021) and Program Chair of ICDM Workshop on Knowledge Graphs (KG2022), as well as PC member of many other international conferences.
 Her research interests include data science, knowledge science, and graph learning.
 She is a lifelong member of CAAI.
-She is a Member of ACM and IEEE.
+She is a member of ACM, IEEE, and CCF.
 She is also a member of IEEE Young Professionals, IEEE Computational Intelligence Society, IEEE Standards Association, and IEEE Women in Engineering.
 </font>

-# 🔥 News
+# 🔥 <font face="Times New Roman">News</font>

 - 🎉 <font face="Times New Roman">Our team recruits excellent doctoral students, master students, and undergraduate students all the year round.
 We welcome students who are committed and interested to scientific to join us!</font>
 - 🎉 <font face="Times New Roman">CALL FOR PAPERS in Frontiers in Big Data for the special issue “Knowledge Graphs and Big Data Analytics” <a href="https://www.frontiersin.org/research-topics/55177/knowledge-graphs-and-big-data-analytics">[click to submit]</a></font>
 - 🎉 <font face="Times New Roman">CALL FOR PAPERS in The European Physical Journal B for the special issue “New frontiers in exploring the dynamics of community structure in online social networks”  (Please make sure the right special issue is selected.) <a href="https://www.editorialmanager.com/epjb/">[click to submit]</a></font>
 - 🎉 <font face="Times New Roman">CALL FOR PAPERS in Mathematics [JCR Q1] Special Issue on Artificial Intelligence and Data Science <a href="https://www.mdpi.com/journal/mathematics/special_issues/458C3I22SA">[click to submit]</a></font>

-# Experiences
+# <font face="Times New Roman">Experiences</font>
  <font face="Times New Roman">
 <ul style = "width:100%">
   <li style = "display:flex;justify-content:space-between;">